holoviz/panel/doc/tutorials/basic/explore_data.md

 We have used the [Swipe](../../reference/layouts/Swipe.ipynb) *layout* to understand how the global mean surface temperature has risen from 1945 to 2015 and the [Perspective](../../reference/panes/Perspective.ipynb) *pane* to slice and dice the wind `turbines` dataset.

-We have barely scratched the surface of how Panel can improve your exploratory data analysis (EDA) workflow.
+We have barely scratched the surface of how Panel can improve our exploratory data analysis (EDA) workflow.
 That is why we say *Panel is **the powerful data exploration** and web app framework*.